fbpx

 Theater in La Rambla

-Theater entrance was crowded.
-There was a band playing and couple of dancers who appeared before the audience one after another.
-Such an amazing sound!
-Always have the intense emotion when I hear traditional music from various parts of the world.
-That national feel to it makes it so heart tearing and sentimental that you just smile with excitement constantly, not sure if you would shed a tear first or laugh.
-Thought that this was the most emotional music I have ever heard!
-(Wasn’t aware of what was coming when I get to Lisbon!)
-Bought the band’s CD in the hall, still have it and listen to it from time to time.
+I always have an intense reaction when I hear a piece of traditional music from various parts of the world.
+That national feel to it makes it so impressive and sentimental that you just smile with excitement, not sure whether to shed a tear or laugh.
+I thought that this was the most emotional sound I ever heard!
+(I wasn’t aware of what was yet to come when experiencing the Lisbon fado.)
+I bought the band’s CD in the hall which I still have.

 barcelona-travel-glimpses-of-the-world

-And so, that was it, flying tomorrow, off to Portugal.
-Enjoying my (short) stroll towards the hotel, still aching… And then, the sign “Sale!” popped up in front of me, a shoe store, some Spanish brand I have never heard of, still open!
+And so, that was it, finishing my visit with the great Barcelona flamenco.
+I was flying the next day to Portugal.
+I enjoyed my (short) stroll to the hotel (still aching)… And then, the sign “Sale!” popped up in front of me.
+It was a shoe store, some Spanish brand I never heard of.

-Went in, took a pair of leader ones (called them “flamenco shoes” ever since) and one pair of beige small boots with (not that) high heels, checking its sole because it had to be slightly thicker.
-Payed, got into the hotel room, took the shoes off my feet and those old boots from the closet, opened the trash can – and just threw them in!
+I went in, took a pair of leader ones (I nicknamed them “the flamenco shoes” ever since), and a pair of beige boots with (not that) high heels, checking their soles because they had to be slightly thicker.
+After all, the Lisbon cobblestone alleys await.
+I got to my hotel room, took off my old shoes, and threw them in the trash can.

 Barcelona-Spain-stravel-flamenco-Glimpses-of-The-World